 The U.S. Pharmacopeial Convention (USP) (Associate) Science & Standards Liaison, Biologics in Rockville, Maryland

 This is a hands-on, non-supervisory role that serves as the liaison between the biopharmaceutical industry, regulatory agencies, USP departments and USP Expert Committees.
 The Liaison facilitates the development of the USP documentary standards and reference standards used by the global pharmaceutical industry.
-In this role, the incumbent will provide expertise, leadership, and guidance to USP Expert Committees and Expert Panels in the areas of therapeutic proteins, peptides, and oligonucleotides, by facilitating the exchange of highly technical information and working collaboratively to improve and promote public health.
+In this role, the incumbent will provide expertise, leadership, and guidance to USP Expert Committees and Expert Panels in the areas of advanced therapies, genomics and vaccines, by facilitating the exchange of highly technical information and working collaboratively to improve and promote public health.

 Roles and Responsibilities

-Works with key stakeholders to develop new and innovative standards for biotechnology pharmaceutical products including peptides, oligonucleotides and proteins.
+Works with key stakeholders to develop new and innovative standards for biotechnology pharmaceutical products including gene and cell therapies, genomics and vaccines.

 Oversees and facilitates the development of standards and solutions to address analytical challenges associated with the next generation of biological medicines.

-Develop relationships and partnerships with key stakeholders, within the research, manufacturing and regulatory communities
+Develops relationships and partnerships with key stakeholders, within the research, manufacturing and regulatory communities.

 Writes general and specific subject correspondence pertaining to documentary standards, reference materials, and various USP policy issues.
 Evaluates and analyzes scientific reports and supporting validation data, and translates specifications and test methods into USP documentary standards.